Update: Due to the spread of COVID-19, Hawaiian Airlines requires all passengers to wear masks during boarding, inflight, and deplaning.

 Hawaiian Airlines has one of the more simple and easy-to-understand boarding processes among all of the U.S.-based airlines.

-They allow certain passengers to pre-board and then use just 5 numbered zones to fill up the plane.
+It allows certain passengers to pre-board and then use just 6 numbered zones to fill up the plane.
 Unless you are eligible for pre-boarding, all you really need to know is which numbered boarding group you are in.
-Once boarding begins, they will simply go in order.
+Once boarding begins, it will simply go in order.

 To go a bit further, it helps to understand why passengers are placed into each boarding group.
 That way, if you need overhead space for several bags, for example, you can make sure you get yourself into an earlier group.